ckeditor/ckeditor4-docs/docs/features/pastefromlibreoffice/README.md

 The Paste from LibreOffice plugin maintains most of LibreOffice Writer text formatting features with some exceptions related to advanced styling, customizations, or styles that are not supported by HTML.

+The plugin is supported only in Google Chrome, Mozilla Firefox and Microsoft Edge browsers.
+In Safari and Internet Explorer it is not possible to detect if the content is copied from LibreOffice Writer.
+However, even without the official support for the plugin, most of the formatting should be preserved correctly upon pasting in these browsers.

 ## Sample

 The following sample content from a LibreOffice Writer document: